 On the other hand, the issues below have been identified, where the improvement of monitoring functions is still an issue, and members share a high awareness that further efforts are necessary to achieve the desired state.
-1. Operational challenges

-- 1 Need for discussion on setting KPIs that should be monitored by the Board of Directors - (2) Need for a clearer distinction between short-term and medium- to long-term problem domains Additional themes requiring a medium- to long-term perspective • Progress in the execution of business strategies and the allocation of management resources (including human resources) to - support them - Direction of R&D (including organizational structure and investment) and progress - 2.
-Issues related to roles and functions - of Internal Directors with Outside Directors - 2 Need for discussion about delegating authority related to setting KPIs to be monitored by the Board of Directors
+- 1. Operational challenges - 1 Need for discussion on setting KPIs that should be monitored by the Board of Directors - O Need for a clearer distinction between short-term and medium- to long-term problem domains - Additional themes requiring a medium- to long-term perspective - Progress in the execution of business strategies and the allocation of management resources (including human resources) to support them - Direction of R&D (including organizational structure and investment) and progress - 2.
+Issues related to roles and functions - 1 Design of opportunities for accountability outside of the Board of Directors to more appropriately share the management status of Internal Directors with Outside Directors - 2 Need for discussion about delegating authority related to setting KPIs to be monitored by the Board of Directors